anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/index.md

 1. **Experiment-Based Causal Inference**

-In experiment-based causal inference, causality is established through Randomized Controlled Trials (RCTs).
+In experiment-based causal inference, causality is established through techniques such as Randomized Controlled Trials (RCTs).
 This involves creating two statistically similar groups (a treatment group and a control group) and exposing only one of them to a specific intervention — for example, a new advertising campaign, a promotion, or a pricing change.

 After a defined period, the outcomes of the treatment group are compared to those of the control group.
 Because randomization ensures that all other factors are (on average) equal between the two groups, any systematic difference in outcomes can be attributed to the treatment itself.